brucekariuki/Calcify/README.md

 - Inspired by the simplicity of modern calculators.
 - Thanks to the open-source community for their amazing tools and resources.

----

-Feel free to let me know if you'd like to add or customize anything further!